 |(a) The Texas Health and Human Services Commission

-(HHSC) provides an informal dispute resolution (IDR) process for nursing
+(HHSC) provides an informal dispute resolution (IDR) process for Texas

-referred to collectively as "facility") through which a facility may
+(hereinafter referred to collectively as "provider") through which

-dispute deficiencies/violations cited against that facility by the
+a provider may dispute citations cited against that provider by the

-(b) The HHSC IDR Department must receive a facility's
+(b) The HHSC IDR Department must receive a provider's

 written request for an IDR no later than the tenth calendar day after